-Students will need to bring their own computer or device to study on.
+Students will need to bring their own computer or device to study on (With MS-office installed).

 Our Team

 The Key 2 Learning College team consists of a unique combination of people with vast industry backgrounds.
 We are a strong team with a common understanding and specialised knowledge of the industry and our students' needs - this is the secret of our success.